victoriarl/programming-projects/ENPICOM_Tech_Assessment/README.md

 NOTE: The script has not been optimised.
 Specially the calculation of the Levenshtein distance.
-I am aware that there are oportunities to optimise the for loops that I am utilising in this implementation, but in order to not extend the amount of time that I spent on the assignment more than it was expected I have decided to submit this first draft implementation and I'm open to discuss its optimisation when we go over it in detail.
+I am aware that there are oportunities to optimise the for loops that I am utilising in this implementation, but in order to not extend the amount of time that I spent on the assignment more than it was expected, I have decided to submit this first draft implementation.
+I'm happy to discuss its optimisation when we go over it in detail.

 ## Question 2: